Benjamin1771/HTML5-Canvas-Loader/README.md

 <img width="545" alt="rect" src="https://cloud.githubusercontent.com/assets/24251065/23677941/1d1a8b2e-0350-11e7-8c0a-4d71305b9525.png">

-<p>Call setInterval function to loop through creating contents - this creates a tail for the circle, and a rectangle that appears over top the last created circle. </p>
+<p>Call setInterval function to loop through creating contents - this creates a tail for the circle, and a rectangle that appears over top the last created circle.
+The setInterval function is ran every 30ms, and both the circle and rectangle are wrapped in it.
+We have set the rectangles opacity to a low value, so that we can see a "fading" tail behind the circle.
+Playing with the opacity is what determined the length of the tail.
+The if statement is to repeate the animation after the circle reaches x=400.
+Where 400 is the size of our canvas, this will loop the animation. </p>

 <img width="324" alt="setinterval" src="https://cloud.githubusercontent.com/assets/24251065/23678077/9c9588d6-0350-11e7-9c71-afa8e0fec5f6.png">

 <img width="144" alt="call30" src="https://cloud.githubusercontent.com/assets/24251065/23678080/9dea6efe-0350-11e7-9059-df6f26e532ee.png">

-This is a very simple, working version of a basic loader done on the canvas without a framework.
-I've attached this file, along with two additional files in the repository.
+This is a very simple, working version of a basic loader done on the canvas without a framework, but is an easily expandable file.
+The more familiar you are with javascript, the easier this will be to move forward with.

 <h1>The HTML Files in This Repository</h1>
 <h3>The 3 Attached HTML Files</h3>